-- Regents will circulate Letters of Intent to the Statewide Council of Chief Academic Officers for review and comment.
-Campuses will have 30 days to respond with feedback including support, recommendations, or detailed challenges to the program concept based on need, mission, or duplication.
+Plans will then be circulated to Chief Academic Officers and labor market representatives statewide for review and comment.
+Feedback from the statewide review may include support, recommendations, or substantive feedback to the proposed program based on need, mission, or duplication.
 Staff will attempt to resolve challenges through discussion among interested parties; unresolved issues will be presented to the Board for a final decision.

 Changes to academic plans outside the annual academic planning process must be submitted to Regents for review according to the procedures outlined in academic planning guidelines.
 Changes to plans for the current year must undergo review by Chief Academic Officers statewide and receive Regents’ approval.